 Then you’re in luck!
-You can use this adapter to mount a Nikon lens to your Canon body, allowing you to shoot with the Nikon 14-24mm lens.
+You can use this Novoflex Lens Adapter to mount a Nikon lens to your Canon body, allowing you to shoot with the Nikon 14-24mm lens.

 Where to Find the Nikon 14-24 Lens

-If you’re planning on buying the Nikon 14-24mm lens and this review helped you make your decision, I would appreciate it if you used one of the affiliate links below from either Amazon or B&H. Both are reputable companies that will deliver your product quickly and in fine condition.
+If you’re planning on buying the Nikon 14-24mm lens and this review helped you make your decision, I would appreciate it if you used my affiliate link.

 By using one of these links, I earn a small commission.
 It won’t increase your price at all, but it will help me offset the cost of running my web site.
 If you have any additional questions about this lens, just ask me on my Contact page.
 If you purchased this lens through my affiliate link, I’ll be happy to support you with any questions or advice on using this lens in the future.